 - At the end of March, presidential elections will be held in Ukraine.
 Do you expect changes in the course of a peaceful conflict resolving after them?

 - We hope that those leaders who will come to power as a result of elections in Ukraine will not repeat the mistakes of their predecessors.
 Obtaining all the tools for a peaceful settlement, for almost five years, the Poroshenko regime has dealt only with the conflict escalation.
 He played on this situation, asking for financial or other help from West countries.
 Over the past four years, he has shown himself from the most negative side, hindering the peace process.
-Let us recall Poroshenko’s recent statement that he is not going to give Donbass a special status, although this measure is the cornerstone of a political settlement prescribed in the Complex of measures, without which it will not be possible to resume peace in the long term.
+Let us recall Poroshenko’s recent statement that he is not going to give Donbass a special status, although this measure is the cornerstone of a political settlement prescribed in the Package of Measures, without which it will not be possible to resume peace in the long term.

 Based on this, it is obvious that advances in the Minsk process are possible only if those who replace the Poroshenko’s team change their attitude towards Kiev’s obligations and finally begin to fulfill them.